Irish developer revives plans for Europe's tallest residential tower

-LONDON An Irish developer is reviving plans to build Europe's tallest residential tower in London's Canary Wharf financial district, after it bought the stalled site for 100 million pounds.
+LONDON Nov 15 An Irish developer is reviving plans to build Europe's tallest residential tower in London's Canary Wharf financial district, after it bought the stalled site for 100 million pounds ($160 million).

 The site, which sits on Canary Wharf's north-west corner, was sold by Commercial Estates Group, which had permission to build a 242 metre tall building containing offices, homes and a hotel called the Columbus Tower.
 It put the plans under review in 2011 citing the changing economic climate.